thoughtstem/Summer2019/Languages/my-memes-lang/README.md

 - _Medium_: Overlaying a blank meme template with personalized text
 - _Hard_: Overlaying animations using the 2htdp/universe

 __Add your katas to examples.rkt!
-Please follow the already established formatti ng!__
+Please follow the already established formatting!__